Cold Weather Boating: All You Need To Know! – Better Boat

 Watch Out For Wind

-Even if you manage to pull yourself out of the drink, whipping wind can still cause hypothermia.
-Being wet certainly lowers your core temperature, but when wind us passed over wet skin?
-Things can get dangerous in a hurry.
-The same mechanism that makes sweating so effective at keeping us cool during warm weather or heavy activity can easily become a double-edged sword.
+Even if you manage to pull yourself out of the drink, the whipping wind can still cause hypothermia.
+Being wet certainly lowers your core temperature, but when wind passes over wet skin, things can get dangerous in a hurry.

 You don't need to submerge yourself in order for wind to become your worst enemy either.
 A rogue wave over the bow or even just an accumulation of water spray can soak your clothes in a hurry.
-If you insist on cold weather boating then you'll need to wear the correct clothes.
+If you insist on cold-weather boating, then you'll need to wear the correct clothes.

 Dress For Success

-It might seem ridiculous to pile on endless layers and throw a life jacket on top of it all.
-Feeling like a marshmallow person is a small price to pay in order to keep yourself that much safer from the dangers of cold weather boating.
-Long johns, sweaters, and especially a waterproof outer layer are all essentials for boating in the winter months.
+It might seem ridiculous to pile on endless layers and throw on a life jacket.
+However, feeling like a marshmallow person is a small price to pay to keep yourself that much safer from the dangers of cold-weather boating.

 Emergency Exit Plan

 A float plan is always a good idea.
 Tell multiple people that you trust with your life (literally) what you plan to do and when you expect to return.
-If you are delayed then stay in contact to update them on the itinerary.
+If you are delayed, then stay in contact to update them on the itinerary.
 If you don't arrive when expected, insist that your float plan holders contact the authorities ASAP.

-If you are stuck in a storm then do your best to stay warm and dry as you stay put.
+If you are stuck in a storm, do your best to stay warm and dry as you stay put.
 If someone's life is in danger, you might be forced to head for shore and run your boat aground.
-Insurance exists for a reason, things can always be replaced but a person can't.
-Calling for help is an option (which is why a marine radio is so critical) but if you can't be reached then revert to hunkering down until the worst of the storm passes.

 Be Prepared

-Being prepared for the worst can mean the difference between life and death in a marine emergency, particularly a cold weather marine emergency.
 Taking on icy water?
-You'll wish you had brought a manual bilge pump!
+You'll wish you had brought a manual bilge pump.
 A telescoping mini-paddle might not replace a stalled engine, but it can take your dinghy where it needs to go if you do end up forced to abandon ship.